 Barracuda Sentinel alerts the administrator when it detects an account takeover.
-When viewing the alerts, you can take the following actions:
+When viewing the alerts, you can take the following actions, which are described below:

 For information about incidents, refer to Handling an Account Takeover.